-Stipendium Hungaricum related matters: corvinus.stipendium@uni-corvinus.hu Study Abroad matters: corvinus.studyabroad@uni-corvinus.hu Internships: bce.szakmaigyakorlat@uni-corvinus.hu Please note that all electronic correspondence can only be initiated from firstname.lastname@stud.uni-corvinus.hu, and any correspondence from private e-mail addresses will be automatically rejected.
+Useful contacts Please use "Do it online" for all inquiries.
+Your query will be allocated to the right department to receive the most up to date answer.
+Our Business and Management website will be launched soon.
+It will contain all information relevant to your studies watch out for neptun announcement.
+Do it online platform: hub.uni-corvinus.hu/unauthenticated Stipendium Hungaricum related matters: hub.uni-corvinus.hu/unauthenticated Internships: hub.uni-corvinus.hu/unauthenticated Please note that all electronic correspondence can only be initiated from firstname.lastname@stud.uni-corvinus.hu, and any correspondence from private e-mail addresses will be automatically rejected.

 The professional leaders of the bachelor's degree If you have any questions about the content of your studies, subjects or teaching, you should typically contact the subject coordinator, the lecturers or the secretariat of the institute teaching the subject.
 If your problems go beyond this, or if you have questions about your choice of specialisation, seminar or thesis, you can also contact the subject coordinator or specialisation coordinators.
-Dean of Undergraduate Programmes: Dr. Richárd Szántó richard.szanto@uni-corvinus.hu Programme Director Dr. Judit Nagy judit.nagy@uni-corvinus.hu Business and Management balchelor programme headoffice email: business.management@uni-corvinus.hu Heads of specialisations:
+Dean of Undergraduate Programmes: